pananton/busrpc-spec/busrpc.md

 #### Observable parameters

-Observable method parameter is created using custom protobuf field option `observable`, defined in the *busrpc.proto* file.
-This option can be applied only to [encodable fields](#structure) of `Params` structure.
-Remember, that observable parameters (as described [earlier](#endpoint)) are also added to the call endpoint, which means that implementors may filter calls they want to handle to only those having specific value(s) of the observable parameter(s).
+[Observable](#class) method parameter is created using custom protobuf field option `observable`, defined in the *busrpc.proto* file.
+This option can be applied only to those `Params` fields, which have [encodable type](#structure).
+Remember, that observable parameters (as described [earlier](#endpoint)) are also added to the call endpoint, which means that implementors may cherry-pick calls with a desired value(s) of the observable parameter(s).

 Consider method `user::send_message` from the Chat application API.